Building Assessment Validation Processes for RTOs

 Regulatory Requirements

-Clause 1.8(b): Validation is carried out by one or more persons who are not directly involved in the particular instance of delivery and assessment of the training product being validated, and who collectively have current industry skills, current knowledge and skills in vocational teaching and learning, and the relevant vocational competencies and qualifications.
+• Independent, capable validators.
+Validation is undertaken by people who are not directly involved in the instance of delivery and assessment being validated, and who collectively bring current industry skills, current knowledge of vocational teaching and learning, and the relevant vocational competencies and qualifications for the training product under review.

 Building Your Validation Framework